PublicDataWorks/verdad/prompts/Stage_3_analysis-prompt.md

 ##### **A. Review Snippet Metadata**

-- Utilize the metadata provided (snippet_id, timestamps, categories, keywords, etc.).
+- Utilize the metadata provided (disinformation categories, keywords, etc.) from Stage 1 of the analysis.
 - Familiarize yourself with the context in which the snippet was flagged.

 ##### **B. Categorization**